rdwr-taly/traffic-generator-cli/README.md

 Additionally, if the `sitemap` object includes metadata (e.g. `id`, `name`, and a nested `sitemap` field), the inner `sitemap` is automatically extracted.

-Once started, the traffic generator's event loop will continue running until the `/api/stop` endpoint is called.

 #### Stop Traffic Generation
 ```http
 POST /api/stop